ashishtele/ashishtele.github.io/_posts/2023-05-14-LLM_Resources.md

 * [Product Search with LLM](https://www.databricks.com/blog/enhancing-product-search-large-language-models-llms.html)

 Large language models can be used to improve product search by understanding natural language queries and providing more relevant results.
 This blog post discusses the challenges of traditional search systems and how LLMs can be used to overcome them.
 It also provides real-world examples of how LLMs are being used to improve product search.
+[LLM: Application through Production](https://www.edx.org/course/large-language-models-application-through-production) is aimed at developers, data scientists, and engineers looking to build LLM-centric applications with the latest and most popular frameworks.

 * [Advances in Foundation Models](https://stanford-cs324.github.io/winter2023/)